ArcPIC/ArcPIC/INSTALL.md

 Installing 2D ArcPIC
 ====================
+**START NOTE:**

+This describes the installation of 2D ArcPIC version 3, which is accessed with the git tag `v3`.

+The current version contains quite a few bugfixes, important new features like binary output files, and has a more robust "skeleton" which is intended to soon support more particles etc. This version is compiled using `cmake`.
+For now, please see the git history for what has changed.

+Importantly, it is not reccomended to base new development on the old version 3.

+**END NOTE**

 This document describes the installation, compilation, and running of the 2D ArcPIC code.
 The sources for this code is located in the pic2d sub-directory.